Truck Accident Lawyer Dayton, OH

 - Broken bones.
 Many truck accident victims suffer fractures and broken bones due to the force of the impact.
 This is common in rollover accidents and rear-end accidents.

 - Mental anguish and fears.
 Victims who are injured in a truck accident can experience emotional trauma.
-Truck accident victims can struggle with anxiety and post-traumatic stress disorders as a result of their accident.
+Truck accident victims can struggle with anxiety and post-traumatic stress disorders as a result of their accidents.

 - Soft tissue injury.
 Soft tissue injuries refer to injuries to the nerves, muscles, tendons, and ligaments.